Manage your cover on the go

 When your doctor chooses to participate in AGC they have the option of billing one of two ways:

-When the doctor charges an amount equal to the AHSA AGC benefit (being the amount paid for HBF and Medicare), you will pay no gap.
+When your doctor charges an amount equal to the AHSA AGC benefit (being the amount paid for by HBF and Medicare), you will pay no gap.

 The information provided in the table above is for example purposes only.
 You may still have out-of-pocket expenses for other services, including for your anaesthetist and/or assistant surgeon.